databricks/learning-spark/README.md

 Examples for Learning Spark
 ===============
 Examples for the Learning Spark book.

+Requirements
+==
+* JDK 1.6 or higher
+* Scala 2.10.3
+- scala-lang.org
+* Spark 1.0 sanp shot
+- You can checkout spark from https://github.com/apache/spark and then run "sbt/sbt publish-local"

 Scala examples
 ===